 Dr. Maidenberg completed Cognitive-Behavioral institute training from the Beck Institute in 2009.
 She earned a Master's in Public Health in 2006 from Hunter College, Urban Public Health - Community Health Education.
 She earned her Ph.D. in 2001 in Social Work from Yeshiva University, Wurzeiler School Of Social Work.
 In 1996, Dr. Maidenberg attended the Family Therapy Institute At SUNY Health Science Center At Brooklyn and earned a two-Year Postgraduate Training Certificate in Marital & Family Therapy.
 She also earned a Post Graduate Certificate in Social Work Administration in 1996 from Hunter College, School Of Social Work.
 In 1994, Dr. Maidenberg earned her Master's in Social Work from New York University, Shirley M. Ehrenkranz School Of Social Work.

-Marc is a consultant and educator specializing in collaboration and leadership development.
-After spending his early career in the health care field, Marc went on to pursue an interest in international philanthropy, serving as longtime director of a foundation that organizes global donor circles, as program director for a medical relief organization, and executive director of an NGO working to prevent child mortality in West Africa.
-Marc studied adaptive leadership while pursuing his MPA at the Harvard Kennedy School from 2009-2010 and served as a Teaching Assistant to Professor Dean Williams.
-He has since developed and co-facilitated adaptive leadership training programs for non-profit and philanthropic organizations, including an initiative funded by the B. Robert Williamson Jr. Foundation in New York City.
-Marc serves as a consultant and lecturer at New York University’s Silver School of Social Work where he works to integrate leadership education into the curriculum of graduate and post-graduate executive courses.
-He developed and co-facilitates NYU’s Adaptive Leadership Fellowship Program where a select group of Master’s level students learn intensively about the framework and apply it in the context of their fieldwork placements.
-Marc is also a lecturer on leadership at the University of California, Berkeley and California State University East Bay.
-In addition to his MPA, Marc holds a Bachelor of Arts from the University of California, Santa Barbara and a Master of Social Welfare from the University of California, Berkeley.
+Marc is a consultant and educator specializing in leadership development.
+His background is in global health and philanthropy, having served in director roles with an international grantmaking foundation, a medical relief organization, and an NGO preventing child mortality in West Africa.
+Marc studied adaptive leadership while pursuing his MPA at the Harvard Kennedy School from 2009-2010 and served as a Teaching Assistant to Dr. Dean Williams.
+He has since facilitated numerous leadership training programs for nonprofit and philanthropic organizations.
+As an Adjunct Lecturer, Marc teaches leadership in graduate courses and co-facilitates NYU Silver’s Adaptive Leadership Fellowship Program where select graduate students learn intensively about the framework and apply it in the context of their fieldwork placements.
+Marc is also a Lecturer at the University of California, Davis Graduate School of Management.
+In addition to his MPA, he holds a BA from the University of California, Santa Barbara and an MSW from the University of California, Berkeley.

 Karen Manasse teaches second-year practice courses at the Silver School of Social Work.
 She also provides clinical supervision to social workers and consultation on program development to administrators at Harlem RBI and East Harlem Tutorial Program.